acsone/wms/odoo/local-src/connector_esb/README.rst

 * Export promotion alcyon to the ESB (differential, once a day)
 * Export products price to the ESB (differential, once a day)
 * Export stock to the ESB (differential, once a day)
-* Export special promotions to the ESB (differenctial, once a day)
+* Export special promotions to the ESB (differential, once a day)
+* Export buy x get y to the ESB (differential, once a day)
+* Export documents zip to the ESB (differential, once a day)

 Webservices: